Mental Health Graduate Nurse Program

 Study Requirements

-The Mental Health Graduate Year contains over 20+ study days on a range of topics to support you to become a well-rounded clinician.
+The Mental Health Graduate Program contains over 20+ study days on a range of topics to support you to become a well-rounded clinician.

 • Supporting consumers who use substances